 Assessment is 100% examination-based, with twelve standard experiments being assessed and awarded independently.

-A level Physics is a very good indicator of a student’s academic ability and is therefore highly regarded by most university, including law and accountancy.
+It is strongly recommended to study Physics with A level Mathematics as this is essential for most physical science or engineering based degree courses.
+A level Physics is a very good indicator of a student’s academic ability and is therefore highly regarded by most universities, including law and accountancy.
 In particular, Physics is essential for those wishing to study a Science, Engineering, Mathematics, Architecture or Medicine at degree level.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

 Grade 6 in Maths and Grade 5 in English Language, Grade 6 in Core Science and Grade 7 in Additional Science; GCSE score of 5.5 or above (N.B.
 Applied Science not accepted)

 Grade 6 in Maths and grade 5 in English Language, Grade 7 in Core Science and Grade 6 in Additional Science; GCSE score of 5.5 or above (N.B.
 Applied Science not accepted)

 Grade 6 in Maths and Grade 5 in English Language, Grade 6 in Biology and Grade 6 in either Chemistry or Physics; GCSE score of 5.5 or above (N.B.
 Applied Science not accepted)